Note: The links below will

 status reports.

-19 May - 7:15AM EDT - NASA spokesmen at confirmed the excellent condition of
+19 May - 7:15AM EDT - NASA spokesmen at KSC confirmed the excellent condition of

 newly-modified spacecraft "flawless".
 They discussed future